oicr-gsi/vidarr/plugin-guide.md

-# Vidarr Plugin Developer's Guide
+# Víðarr Plugin Developer's Guide
-Vidarr uses plugins to allow interaction with a diverse set of systems.
+Víðarr uses plugins to allow interaction with a diverse set of systems.
 Plugins are loaded by the Java [`ServiceLoader`](https://docs.oracle.com/javase/9/docs/api/java/util/ServiceLoader.html) and exported by the [Java module system](https://www.oracle.com/corporate/features/understanding-java-9-modules.html) using the `provides` keyword.
-All plugins need to depend only on the `ca.on.oicr.gsi.vidarr.pluginapi` module to hook into the Vidarr infrastructure.
+All plugins need to depend only on the `ca.on.oicr.gsi.vidarr.pluginapi` module to hook into the Víðarr infrastructure.

 There are several services that a plugin can provide and a plugin is free to